We all know truck drivers tend to get typecast.

 Welcome to 2013!
 Contrary to indications based on the calendar put together by the Mayans a while back, we’re still here and still trucking in 2013.

-Progress continues and in an update to changes being considered by governments at State and Federal level we talked about in our last update, recent reports indicate a national plan to move to a standard ‘big truck’ size for Australia, which would be the 35m long modular B-triple.
+Progress continues and in an update to changes being considered by governments at State and the Federal level we talked about in our last update, recent reports indicate a national plan to move to a standard ‘big truck’ size for Australia, which would be the 35m long modular B-triple.

 Continue reading Bigger Trucks Coming; A Fiat monster truck?